 Bangalore-Shimoga-Aroor – Malenadu at its best (28-Aug-14)

 This Ganesha Chathurthy was our first festival after marriage.
 So, we had to celebrate it in my home.
 My home is in a small village called Aroor, which is near Brahmavar, Udupi district.
 When we checked the bus ticket price, we were shocked.
 The private bus operators literally had gone crazy this season.
-The one way ticket price was 1000 Rs/person in almost all buses.
-Travelling by our own vehicle was the better option.
+The one-way ticket price was 1000 Rs/person on almost all buses.
+Traveling by our own vehicle was the better option.

+We chose the Shimoga route for our journey.
 Reaching our home for lunch was our goal.
-That’s why, we started early in the morning.
+That’s why we started early in the morning.
 At 4.30 AM, we met our friend in Indira Nagar and started our journey.
-It started to rain when we were going in Bangalore-Tumkur highway.
+It started to rain when we were going on the Bangalore-Tumkur highway.
 Since the traffic was less, we reached Tumkur at around 6:00 AM.
 It was much before than we expected.
 Our next goal was to reach Shimoga before 10 AM for breakfast.
 The weather was too good.
 The sun did not come out of the cloud at all.
 Everywhere, there were green trees.
-We had travelled in the same road in April.
+We had traveled on the same road in April.
 But, at that time, the scene and the weather were quite opposite.
 All of us enjoyed the beauty.
 The condition of the road also was too good.
 All the places which we were crossing, were looking extremely lively.
 The road was becoming more and more scenic as we were reaching Shimoga.

 We entered Shimoga city at 9.30 AM.
 Had breakfast at Madhura residency and started from there at 10.00 AM.

 Normally, it would take 4 hrs to reach our home from Shimoga.
 So, we assumed we would reach home by 1.00 PM.